akhilben/angular-awesome/README.md

     this.books = this.books.map(book => ( { ...books, price: calculatePrice(book)  } );
     ```

 2.  **Using pure pipes** : A pure pipe is a pipe that will always always return the same output for an input.
 Angular executes a pure pipe only when it detects a pure change to the input value because it already knows that the pipe will return the same value for the same input.
+A pipe is pure by default, unless you set it otherwise explicitly.

     ```js
     @Pipe({